cst8209/lab-3/README.md

-# lab-3
+# Lab 3

-This repository contains the starter files for the Lab 3 assignment.
+## Objective
+In this lab, you will practice retrieving and manipulating HTML elements with JavaScript.